tropnikov/to-do-list/README.md

 # To-Do List

 One of the projects on JetBrains Academy Frontend Developer track.
+You can add tasks, mark them as completed and delete them.
+Tasks are saved in localStorage, so they are still there even after page reload.

 ### Stack:
 * HTML